 Take advantage of proximity to one of the most remote and mysterious places on Earth-Easter Island.
-Home to more than 600 giant moai, or stone statues, carved by the ancient Rapa Nui, this tiny island is almost 1,200 miles from its nearest island neighbor.
+Home to more than 600 giant moai, or stone statues, carved by the ancient Rapa Nui, this tiny island is almost 1.200 miles from its nearest island neighbor.
 Learn from key archaeologists about the ancient Rapa Nui culture that grew up in isolation.
-Add it after select departures on Antarctica; Antarctica, South Georgia & the Falklands; South Georgia & the Falklands.
-Note: Due to airline schedules, on select departures the extension spends an additional night in Buenos Aires (National Geographic Explorer and National Geographic Endurance) or Santiago (National Geographic Orion); additional cost applies.
+Add it after select departures on Antarctica; Antarctica, South Georgia & the Falklands;

+Note: Due to airline schedules, on select departures the extension spends an additional night in Buenos Aires (National Geographic Explorer) or Santiago (National Geographic Orion); additional cost applies. \Note: On all extensions airfare is not included; additional cost applies.
+For details, visit www.expeditions.com/antarcticaext.